 - Necessary for production of nerve myelin

 Estrogen dominance is a situation in which there is too much estrogen in relation to progesterone.
 When a woman fails to ovulate, progesterone cannot reach the optimum 20 – 25 mg. during the final two weeks of a woman’s monthly cycle.
 This allows estrogen to go unopposed the entire month and upsets the normal progesterone/estrogen balance.
-During his years of clinical practice, Dr. Hairabet has discovered that estrogen dominance was responsible for a number of unpleasant side effects in his patients, some of which include bloating, water retention, breast tenderness, and depression.
+During her years of clinical practice, Colleen Galvin, P.A., D.O.M. has discovered that estrogen dominance was responsible for a number of unpleasant side effects in her patients, some of which include bloating, water retention, breast tenderness, and depression.
 During perimenopause and menopause, estrogen dominance can occur due to imbalances that take place with fluctuating hormones.
 This can increase the risk for breast and uterine cancer, endometriosis, and fibrocystic breast disease.
 Estrogen controls several functions in the body, and when it is imbalanced, it cannot do its’ job correctly.
 Some common functions of estrogen include:

 - Producing collagen for skin elasticity